mikeweltevrede/finding-the-mole/output/2024/results.md

     Mole would want to be for each task.
 Moreover, in the other case it would also not add much information since it only would NOT give a point to Fons.
 In either case, the added value of this task to the model is probably not much but not little enough to justify omitting this task.

+### Task 2
+The participants had to strike down piñatas which had words with blanks on them where the word "mol" would fit.
+They would receive a call with a description of one of these words and then had to find the corresponding piñata and open it to receive a hint as to where they had to go.

+Although there are definitely actions the Mole could take in this task, there was no unequal division of groups in some sort of way.
+As such, I omit this task from the analysis.